 - Martindale-Hubbell "AV" Preeminent Peer Review Rated

-- Listed in Best Lawyers in America for Mass Tort Litigation/Class Actions - Defendants, 2021
+- Listed in Best Lawyers in America for Mass Tort Litigation/Class Actions - Defendants, 2021 and 2023

 - In 2008, The State Newspaper, Columbia Business Journal, highlighted David as a "rising star" in the South Carolina Business and Legal community.

 - University of South Carolina School of Law Justice Ness Academic Honors Scholarship

 - Speaker, E-Discovery Lunch & Learn, Association of Corporate Counsel South Carolina, 2020

 - Speaker, 19th Annual In-House Counsel Ethics Seminar, 2020

 - Speaker, COVID-19 Litigation Part 1: Preparing for COVID-19 Litigation, 2020